Richard Patterson at Timothy Taylor Gallery

 The abstracted subject matter of his pieces is contrasted with hyperrealism, thus confusing the division between abstract and figurative areas of the work – a technique that Patterson feels will relate to the ever so powerful digital age.
 This attempt to capture the pixel through the pallet is in itself a strange choice.
 With digital technology designed to surpass the canvas, he somehow exceeds these scientific developments through the traditional method of painting.

 The transformation of film, magazines and advertising into the pure art of painting raises the idea of ingenuity in popular culture.
 It calls for a new kind of critique, one which does not condemn consumerism but considers it as a developing aspect of today.
 It would seem that it is no longer unfortunate that these pieces are relatable.
 Pre-existing knickknacks become representations of the artist himself; he embraces the disposable qualities of pop culture and throws them into the realm of fine art.
 And why not?
 It is, after all, so strongly present in society, why try to avoid it?

-Richard Patterson is at Timothy Taylor Gallery until 1st June 2013, for further information visit here.
+Richard Patterson is at Timothy Taylor Gallery until 1st June 2013.
+For further information visit the gallery’s website here.